 The meditation training seemed to help participants concentrate longer without their attention being diverted.
 Those who meditated beforehand spent more time on tasks and switched tasks less often, but took no longer to complete the overall job than the others, the researchers learned.

 No such change occurred with those who took body relaxation training only, or with the control group.
 After the control group’s members underwent meditation training, however, they too spent longer on their tasks with less task switching and no overall increase in job completion time.

 After training, both the meditators and those trained in relaxation techniques showed improved memory for the tasks they were performing.
 The control group did not, until it too underwent the meditation training.

 This is profound, and lends credence to the positive effects of mindfulness meditation.
 The simple techniques can be learned quickly, and have the ability to act fast, in just eight or so weeks (according to the article).
 There are plenty of mindfulness techniques on this site, so feel free to explore and see how they work for you.
-Check out Jon Kabat-Zinn as well, he’s all over Google, and I have a video posted from YouTube here as well.
+Check out Jon Kabat-Zinn as well, he’s all over Google.

 It’s not difficult to learn how to improve concentration and mental focus.
 It takes some work, but it’s worth it.
 Go on, do it 🙂